 For the spiced dough:

-- Add sugar, graham cracker crumbs (or breadcrumbs), cinnamon, nutmeg, allspice, and lemon zest.
+- Add 7 tablespoons graham crackers crumbs, ⅔ cup sugar, 1 teaspoon ground cinnamon, a pinch of ground nutmeg, ⅛ teaspoon ground allspice and 1 teaspoon lemon or orange zest.
 Pulse a few times to mix.

-- Add egg and vanilla and continue to pulse on/off until it comes together, but short of forming a ball.
+- Add 1 egg and ¾ teaspoon vanilla extract and continue to pulse on/off until it starts to come together, but stop short of forming a ball.

 - Transfer this shaggy mass to a clean surface or counter and gather together with your hands until you have a smooth round of pastry with no dry patches.
 Don't knead it but make sure all the flour is incorporated.